rh-telco-tigers/autoscaling-demos/README.md

 ### Exercising the Autoscaling Feature

-In order to test the autoscaling we will use a workqueue.
-Our workqueue will build up a backlog of pods that need to be run.
+In order to test the autoscaling we will use a work queue.
+Our work queue will build up a backlog of pods that need to be run.
 The pods start up a busybox instances and then pause for 300 seconds.
+While they will not consume any resources, they will allocate resources from your cluster, making it look like the cluster is running out of compute resources.

 ```shell
 $